|

 Click here for the site directory. |

-| Click here to email us. |
+Please consider linking to this site! | Click here to email us. |

 Lingonberries, which we have had in various forms in Scandinavia, where they are immensely popular, are a most flavorsome berry (think of them as a superior sort of cranberry), and are an excellent, too-little-known crop for this region, being native to climates very much like ours (in fact, Washington and Oregon now lead the world in lingonberry production).

 Lingonberries can be eaten fresh, though they are quite tart (they actually have a lot of sugar, more than blueberries, and can be preserved in just their own juice, but they also have a lot of acid); but they are especially good in various cooked forms.
 They used to be an important staple in the northern-tier states and in Canada, but have become less known in modern times: that is a defect that needs curing, as they are wonderful berries and fairly easy to grow.
+Especially famous is lingonberry jam (rårörda lingon), which can be made easily with no cooking: just stir the raw berries with a small amount of sugar.

 watering: don't over-water; better a bit dry than a bit wet.

-fertilizer: don't over-fertilize--use a light hand.
+fertilizer: don’t over-fertilize—use a light hand.
+And avoid nitrate-containing fertilizers.

 As with blueberries, and for much the same reasons, lingonberries are best grown in containers.
-They are even smaller than blueberries (except perhaps some low-bush blueberries) and can be grown in fairly small containers, from 10 to 12 inches in size.
-As their Scandinavian popularity would suggest, lingonberries are very cold-hardy (usually listed to Zone 2, though there may be minor variations by cultivar).
+They are even smaller than blueberries (except perhaps some low-bush blueberries) and can be grown in fairly small containers, from 10 to 12 inches across.
+As their Scandinavian popularity would suggest, lingonberries are very cold-hardy (usually listed to Zone 3, though there may be minor variations by cultivar).
 They are evergreens, and stay in leaf through the winter.
 In the right soil, they spread slowly but inexorably through underground rhizome growth, but adapt well to container growing.
-It is not a good idea to interplant them with blueberry bushes, despite the similar soil requirements, because blueberries have extensive but shallow root systems, with which lingonberry rhizomes can get badly tangled.

 Lingonberries are self-pollinating, but having multiple types around for cross-pollination will produce larger and earlier-ripening fruits (and it helps to have bumblebees around).

-Lingonberries typically bloom twice, once in early spring and once in summer; the first blooms are usually too early to avoid frost damage (the plants are terrifically hardy, but the blooms are only hardy to about 30° F.), but the second crop is normally plentiful.
-Plants will probably bear right away, but need two to three years to reach best productivity.
-It pays, for several reasons, to buy them as plants, even though they can be grown from seed; as always with fruits and berries, buy from a reputable specialist house, preferably one in your climate or close to it.
+Lingonberries typically bloom twice, once in early spring and once in summer; but some varieties in some climates will have a further bloom in October.
+The first blooms are usually too early to avoid frost damage (the plants are terrifically hardy, but the blooms are only hardy to about 30° F.), but the second crop is normally plentiful, as is the third when one gets it.
+Plants may bear right away, but need two to three years to reach best productivity, which is typically about a pound and a half per bush.

 Besides acidity, lingonberries like a free-draining soil, preferably a peaty one or a light loamy soil with added leaf-mould, or even sawdust.
 They can stand a fair bit of shade, but yield best in full sun.
 Lingonberries are light feeders so don't over-fertilize: one source remarks, in a note to commercial growers, that "Lingonberries are quite sensitive to over-fertilization."
 Pay more attention to maintaining the soil pH good and acid.
 It is also advisable to mulch lingonberries, ideally with peat moss, adding more from time to time as the plants grow.